Hazel Hill is available to hire throughout the year for activities and events that fit with the aims of the charity.

 - Local groups and organisations within 15 miles of wood receive a 15% discount on our standard rates.

-- A 20% deposit is required within 2 weeks of submission of a booking form to secure the booking.
+- In order to secure the requested dates a completed booking form must be submitted and a 20% deposit within 2 weeks of submission of the booking form.
+The deposit is non-refundable should the event be cancelled within 6 months of the start date.
 The final amount will be invoiced once an event has taken place.

 There are a number of conditions we ask you to honour when using the wood.
 This is to ensure that the wood is enjoyed for its natural qualities and to minimise disruption to the natural inhabitants of the wood, many of whom you may meet when you visit.